AutoViML/deep_autoviml/README.md

 deep_autoviml is a powerful new deep learning library with a very simple design goal:

 >           The overriding design goal for deep_autoviml
->       was to make it as easy as possible for novices
+>           was to make it as easy as possible for novices and
->       and experts to experiment with and build tensorflow.keras
+>           experts alike to experiment with and build tensorflow.keras
 >           preprocessing pipelines and models in as few lines of code
 >           as possible.

 ## Technology